Advocacy

 Contact your Members of Congress

-Contact your members of Congress about the important cultural, economic, and health benefits the arts provide in your community.
+Contact your members of Congress about the important cultural, economic, and health benefits the arts and humanities provide in your community.

 Contact your Members of Congress